Independence of external administrators: A guide for creditors

-If the voluntary administrator or liquidator later realises that the original declaration is out of date or contains an error, they must table a replacement at the next meeting of creditors (or the next meeting of the committee of inspection if a committee has been formed and its next meeting occurs before the next meeting of creditors).
+If the voluntary administrator or liquidator later realises that the original declaration is out of date or contains an error, they must as soon as practicable, prepare a replacement declaration.
+The voluntary administrator or liquidator must table the replacement declaration at the next meeting of creditors (or the next meeting of the committee of inspection if a committee has been formed and its next meeting occurs before the next meeting of creditors).

-The declarations must be given to creditors to allow them to consider the person’s independence and make an informed decision about whether they want to replace the person with someone of the creditors’ choice.
+The declaration should allow you to consider the person’s independence and help you decide whether you want to replace the person with another registered liquidator of your choice.

-If, as a creditor, you receive a declaration of relationships or indemnities, and you are concerned whether the circumstances might cast doubt on whether the person would be independent, you should ask the person about the circumstances that lie behind the declaration.
-You may also consider whether they should be replaced.
+If you receive a declaration of relationships or indemnities – and are concerned the circumstances described in it might cast doubt on whether the registered liquidator is independent – you should ask them for further information.
+You might then consider whether they should be replaced.

-Before a person takes an appointment as an external administrator, they must make reasonable inquiries to ensure there are no real threats to their independence.
-The person must also continue to monitor their independence during the period of the appointment and take action should such a threat arise.
-Depending on the threat, this may involve applying to court or calling a meeting of creditors to give details of the potential threat and allow a decision to be made by the court or the creditors about how the threat should be managed and whether the person should continue to act or be replaced.
+The person must continue to monitor their independence during their appointment and take appropriate action should a threat to their independence arise.
+Depending on the threat, this may involve applying to the court or calling a meeting of creditors to give details of the potential threat.
+The court or creditors can then decide if and how the threat can be managed or whether to replace the person.

-As discussed below, in some circumstances, creditors may seek to remove the person if there are doubts as to their independence and replace them with an external administrator of the creditors’ choice.
-Any replacement external administrator must also prepare the relevant declarations about their relationships with various specified parties and also any indemnities they have been given for their fees and costs.
+In some circumstances, creditors may seek to remove and replace the person if there are doubts about their independence.
+Any replacement external administrator must also prepare the relevant declarations about their relationships with various specified parties and any indemnities they may or will receive for their fees and costs.

-In a voluntary administration you are given an opportunity to replace an administrator at the first meeting of creditors, if there is another administrator who has consented to taking on the role and a majority of creditors (in number and value) approve the appointment of that replacement administrator.
-If you are a creditor, see Information Sheet 74 Voluntary administration: A guide for creditors (INFO 74) for more information about this meeting.
+In a voluntary administration you can replace an administrator at the first meeting of creditors if another administrator has consented to act as the external administrator.
+A majority of creditors (in number and value) must approve the appointment of the replacement administrator.
+If you are a creditor, see Information Sheet 74 Voluntary administration: A guide for creditors (INFO 74).

 Deed of company arrangement

-At the second creditors’ meeting in the voluntary administration where creditors agree to accept the proposal for a deed of company arrangement, they can also choose who they wish to be deed administrator.
-This person does not have to be the current voluntary administrator, but may be someone else of the creditors’ choosing.
+At the second creditors’ meeting in the voluntary administration where creditors agree to accept the proposal for a DOCA, they can also choose the deed administrator.
+This person does not have to be the current voluntary administrator but may be someone else that creditors choose.

-If the deed of company arrangement fails and creditors resolve to terminate the deed and wind up the company, they can also choose someone other than the deed administrator to be the liquidator (provided the other person has agreed, in writing, to act as liquidator).
+If the DOCA fails and creditors resolve to terminate the deed and wind up the company, they can also choose someone other than the deed administrator to be the liquidator (provided the other person has agreed to act as liquidator in writing).